Rhood92/post-install-config/README.md

 If you're interested in setting up your own osTicket system, feel free to follow this guide.
 Contributions and suggestions are welcome!

----
-## Contact
-For any questions, feel free to reach out via GitHub Issues.